adslyw/PageCollect/README.md

-# ImageSearch
+# PageCollect
-Search image by yandex
+click to save pages.